2022 Arizona Cardinals season: Week 1: vs. Kansas City Chiefs

 The Cardinals were quickly overwhelmed by a high-powered Chiefs defense, finding themselves down 7–37 at the end of the third quarter.
 A late rally attempt fell well short, and Arizona was handed an 0–1 start for the first time since 2018.

 Week 2: at Las Vegas Raiders

 After trailing 7–23 at the end of the third quarter, the Cardinals came back to force overtime.
 A fumble recovery led to a Cardinals touchdown.
 With the win, they improved to 1–1.

 Week 3: vs. Los Angeles Rams

 With 1:07 left, Matt Prater attempted an onside kick, but failed.
 With the loss, the Cardinals dropped to 1–2.

 Week 4: at Carolina Panthers

 After stopping a Panthers' comeback, the Cardinals won the game 26–16.
 With the win, the Cardinals improved to 2–2.

 Week 5: vs. Philadelphia Eagles

 Not only did the Cardinals lose to the Eagles at home for the first time since 2001, but they also lost their eighth consecutive game at State Farm Stadium.
+A missed field goal with 0:22 left sealed the loss for the Cardinals.